DomiR/rxjs-commented-operators/Introduction.md

 			throw new Error('ERROR THROWN');
 		},
 		err => {
-			// see below, why this error will be catched in the map operator
+			// See below why this error will be catched in the map operator
-			// and which will in most cases call unsubscribe to the source within the map operator
+			// and which will in most cases call unsubscribe to the source within the map operator.
 			//
 			// Reference: Map operator
-			// Here you can see that `this.destination.error(err);` is called in the try-catch block https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/operators/map.ts#L86.
+			// Here you can see that `this.destination.error(err);` is called in the try-catch block https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/operators/map.ts#L86,
-			// Which calls `this._error(err);` if not already stopped https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/Subscriber.ts#L110
+			// which calls `this._error(err);` if not already stopped https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/Subscriber.ts#L110,
-			// Which calls `this.unsubscribe();` https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/Subscriber.ts#L142
+			// which calls `this.unsubscribe();` https://github.com/ReactiveX/rxjs/blob/6.5.5/src/internal/Subscriber.ts#L142
 		}
 	);